Applications and Approvals

 Minimisation of Duplication

-If you are transferring to SCU from another university and you want SCU to oversee your project, ensure the original HREC agrees to SCU assuming responsibility and provides correspondence to this effect.
+Alternatively, if you are transferring to SCU from another university and you want SCU to oversee your project, ensure the original HREC agrees to SCU assuming responsibility and provides correspondence to this effect, then submit application and approval documents from the external HREC but choose ‘New Application V4’ and specify in the coversheet that you are requesting a TRANSFER.

 Collaborative research projects conducted under the auspices of SCU should display university branding on outward-facing materials to ensure visibility and transparency.
 If branding is not appropriate for research-related reasons, please explain this in your submission.
 We also expect SCU researchers to be named with their affiliation and role in the project, to reflect appropriate recognition and responsibility.